dotnet/csharpstandard/standard/statements.md

 The scope of a local variable declared in a *local_variable_declaration* is the block in which the declaration occurs.
 It is an error to refer to a local variable in a textual position that precedes the *local_variable_declarator* of the local variable.
 Within the scope of a local variable, it is a compile-time error to declare another local variable or constant with the same name.

-A local variable declaration that declares multiple variables is equivalent to multiple declarations of single variables with the same type.
+A local variable declaration that declares multiple variables is equivalent to multiple declarations of single variables with the same type and `ref`/`ref readonly` prefix.
 Furthermore, a variable initializer in a local variable declaration corresponds exactly to an assignment statement that is inserted immediately after the declaration.

 > *Example*: The example
 >